What Percent Of 15 Is 9

 Q: What is the easiest method to calculate percentages?

 A: The method that feels easiest depends on individual preferences.
-However, setting up a proportion is often a straightforward approach, especially for beginners.
+Even so, setting up a proportion is often a straightforward approach, especially for beginners.
 The formula method is also efficient once you're comfortable with the equation.

 Q: Can I use a calculator to solve percentage problems?